MirShk/simply-internship/hwk-4/task-2/README.md

-**Basic sever for getting the list of current directory's files and sub directories**
+**Basic app for getting the list of current directory's files and sub directories**

 **USAGE**